MichielvEldik/Coding_Rythm/README.md

 # Coding_Challenges
-Doin small coding tasks to (re)sharpen the Python basics or learn new stuff.
+Doing small coding tasks to (re)sharpen the Python basics or learn new stuff.